How Do I Measure The ROI Of My Webinars: The 7-Metric Framework That Proves Marketing Impact

 Metric 6: Content Multiplication Value

-Definition: Additional value generated from repurposing webinar content across multiple channels and touch points.
+Definition: Additional value generated from repurposing webinar content, including webinar recordings, across multiple channels and touch points.

 Calculation Formula: